Austinwrap/BananaGram/README.md

-      "A banana plant is actually a giant herb, not a tree!", "Bananas were originally found in Southeast Asia and Papua New Guinea.", "There are nearly 1,000 varieties of bananas, but most we eat are the Cavendish.", "Bananas can help reduce stress and anxiety due to their high potassium and vitamin B6 content.", "The inside of a banana peel can help whiten teeth!", "Rubbing a mosquito bite with the inside of a banana peel can help relieve itching.", "Bananas are the first cultivated fruit and have been grown for thousands of years.",
+      "A banana plant is actually a giant herb, not a tree!", "Bananas were originally found in Southeast Asia and Papua New Guinea.", "There are nearly 1,000 varieties of bananas, but most we eat are the Cavendish.", "Bananas can help reduce stress due to high potassium and vitamin B6!", "The inside of a banana peel can help whiten teeth!", "Rubbing a mosquito bite with the inside of a banana peel can help relieve itching.", "Bananas are the first cultivated fruit and have been grown for thousands of years.",